 Jamie Bennett serves as the Governor's Policy Advisor for Human Services.
 Her duties include research and analysis, as well as oversight of several boards and task forces.
 Ms. Bennett acts as a liaison between the Governorís Office and the Department of Economic Security.
 Prior to joining the Governor's policy team, she interned with the Town of Gilbert, served as a Page in the State Senate, and worked in a primary care doctor's office for several years.
 More recently, she has worked in the Governor's Office of Boards and Commissions, the Governor's Office of Constituent Services, and the Department of Economic Security's Office of Legislative Services.
 Ms. Bennett graduated with honors from Arizona State University with a Bachelor's Degree in Political Science and a minor in Sociology.

-MJ Bildner serves as the Governor's Assistant Policy Advisor for Public Safety where he advises the Governor on issues regarding corrections, juvenile corrections and law enforcement.
+MJ Bildner serves as the Governor's Policy Advisor for Transportation and Judiciary.
+In this capacity, he advises the Governor on transportation and judiciary related policy matters.
+Mr. Bildner also helps oversee a variety of other issues, including corrections, law enforcement and military affairs.
 Prior to joining the Governor's policy team, Mr. Bildner worked at the Arizona House of Representatives as an assistant legislative research analyst for the House Judiciary and Commerce committees.
 Mr. Bildner started working at the House as a page for two sessions prior to moving over to House Research staff.
 Mr. Bildner graduated from Arizona State University with a Bachelor of Science in Political Science and a minor in History, and a Master of Arts in Criminal Justice.

 Leisa Brug Director, Governor's Office of Energy Policy